How does Math Mammoth compare with other homeschool math curricula?

 I would be curious to know how Developmental Mathematics deals with problem solving for problems that require several steps and the usage of several operations.
 I would guess that Math Mammoth might be better in developing student's overall understanding of tying mathematical concepts together and using them in various kinds of problems (I hope someone having used both could chime in!).
 I do consider the lack of geometry a significant lack in Developmental Mathematics.

-However, I do not want to spiral ever so slowly either, as can be seen in some books.
-Some topics will need to be with "mastery" approach, with no repetition over the grades, or the books would grow to be some 500-page monsters.
-With some topics I include repetition as I can.
+However, I don't want to spiral too slowly either.
+Some topics are better studied with total mastery approach, with no repetition over the grades, or the books would grow to be 500-page monsters.
 I'm aiming for a balanced approach with mastery vs. spiraling.

-I am also trying to keep the order of topics (sequence) similar to what is typically found in public school books.
-It is not going to be exact, of course, since I have some of my own ideas and preferences and since even those books vary.
-By following that sequence loosely, parents will find it easier to relate to the grade levels, students find it easier to switch to Math Mammoth from other curricula (than, say, to Singapore or Miquon), and public school teachers will find it easier use my materials.
+Also, the sequence (order of topics) of Math Mammoth is similar to curricula used in schools.
+It is not going to be exact, of course, since I have some of my own ideas and preferences also, when it comes to the sequence.
+By following loosely a typical sequence of elementary math curricula, parents find it easy to relate to the topics in the various grade levels, students find it easier to switch to Math Mammoth from other curricula, and school teachers are able to use my materials to supplement or to replace the curriculum at their school.

 From Horizons to Math Mammoth -- a story where Horizons math was not working, and Math Mammoth became the solution.